quasarframework/quasar-framework.org/source/components/uploader.md

     uploadFactory (file, updateProgress) {
       // "file" is an Object containing file's props, including content

-      // for updating progress (as 0-1 number), we need to call:
+      // for updating progress (as 0-1 floating number), we need to call:
       // updateProgress (progress)

       // we need to return a Promise